Wycube/CL-argument-parser/README.md

 # CL-argument-parser
-A single-header file for parsing command line arguments provided to programs, written in C++.
+A small and simple single-header file for parsing command line arguments provided to programs, written in C++.